meshlet/ARSC/README.md

 ARSC should read this document, especially those who plan to modify and/or extend the hardware platform.

-* [How-To Synthesize ARSC](docs/COMPILE_ARSC.md) - explains how to synthesize the ARSC design for Altera FPGA's and gives suggestions of what has to be modified to make ARSC compile for FPGAs of other manufacturers.
+* [How-To Synthesize ARSC](docs/COMPILE_ARSC.md) - explains how to synthesize the ARSC design for Altera FPGA's and gives suggestions of what has to be modified to make ARSC compile for FPGAs produced by other manufacturers.

 * [Programming ARSC](docs/PROGRAMMING_ARSC.md) - delves into ARSC ISA, ARSC assembly and aims to bring readers up-to speed with ARSC assembly programming.